pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert copy._modified_on_ == world._modified_on_
     assert copy.history == world.history

-The signature of this method is the same as the domain event object method of the same name.
-When reconstructing an aggregate, a list that starts with a snapshot and continues with the subsequent domain event objects can be treated in the same way as a list of all the domain event objects of an aggregate.
+The signature of the :func:`~eventsourcing.domain.Snapshot.mutate` method is the same as the domain event object method of the same name, so that when reconstructing an aggregate, a list that starts with a snapshot and continues with the subsequent domain event objects can be treated in the same way as a list of all the domain event objects of an aggregate.
-This is used in the application `repository <application.html#repository>`_.
+This convenience is used by the application `repository <application.html#repository>`_.

 Classes